 - Astigmatism

-Daily contacts help fight seasonal allergies by preventing pollen and other residue from building up on your lenses.
-Regular cleaning can remove a lot from traditional and extended wear contact lenses, but it can’t get it all.
-This causes buildup over time which is easily avoided with daily contacts.
-Check out our blog on seasonal allergies and contacts for more tips.
+Daily contacts help fight seasonal allergies by preventing pollen and other residue buildup.
+Regular cleaning can remove a lot from traditional and extended-wear contact lenses.
+Unfortunately, cleaning can’t get it all.
+This causes buildup over time which you can avoid with daily contacts.

 2. Don’t Wear Contacts While Swimming or Showering

-Like sleeping with your contacts in, you should avoid getting your contacts wet while wearing them.
-Swimming is especially dangerous since bacteria can become trapped inside the lenses, opening you up to all sorts of infections and other vision problems.
-Lakes, rivers, and oceans are particularly dangerous due to having more contaminants than swimming pools.
+You should avoid getting your contacts wet while wearing them.
+Swimming is especially dangerous since bacteria can become trapped inside the lenses.
+This opens you up to all sorts of infections and other vision problems.

-Chlorinated pools aren’t that much safer.
-The chlorine may kill a lot of bacteria and other pathogens, but it can’t get them all.
+Some patients ask, “Can you shower wearing contacts?”
 Even tap water from your shower poses its own dangers.
 The CDC has warned contact wearers about an amoeba known as Acanthamoeba.
 It lives in all types of water but is especially prevalent in tap and well water.
+Dailies are great for keeping bacteria and other debris from collecting on lenses over time.

 3. Wear Sunglasses